bytes1/metamask_push/README.md

 ```

 Above code will work according to cronjob events in a snap.
 In order to call the `cronjobMethod`, it must be specified in the snap manifest file's initial permissions.

+In devloper section i have explained about snap limitation to work with pushsdk. so we are fetching notfication using the API.